robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 ## MapReduce Querying
 Based on the map / collect and reduce / fold / inject functions that exist in many functional programming languages.

+The map and reduce functions used in MapReduce must be pure.
+They can't perform additional queries, and must be free of any side effects.

+These restrictions allow the database to run the functions anywhere, in any order, and rerun them on failure.
 ### Example
 Imagine you are a marine biologist, and you add an observation record to your database every time you see animals in the ocean.
 Now you want to generate a report saying how many sharks you have sighted per month.

+#### Using PostgreSQL
 In PostgreSQL, the query would look like the following:

 ```